-Data uncovered from qualitative employee surveys, will be able to determine what incentivises your staff to successfully achieve the goals and tasks you outline, and create KPIs (Key Performance Indicators) that allow staff to be more autonomous.
+Similarly, data uncovered from qualitative employee surveys, will be able to determine what incentivises your staff to successfully achieve tasks set.
+It will also create KPIs (Key Performance Indicators) that allow staff to be more autonomous.

 Listening to Staff